Last Updated on July 9, 2026 by Daniel Globe

 When Does BART Start for SFO?

-BART starts early enough for many SFO travelers, but the exact time depends on the day.
-On weekdays, you can catch the first train to SFO at 4:58 a.m., which works well for early travelers with morning departures.
+BART starts early enough for many SFO travelers, but the exact time depends on the day and direction.
+On weekdays, system service generally begins around 5:00 a.m., which works well for early travelers with morning departures.

-Saturday service begins at 5:47 a.m., giving you a bit more flexibility if you’re flying out on the weekend.
-On Sundays, BART doesn’t start until 8:08 a.m., so you may need another ride if your flight leaves early.
+Saturday service begins later, around 6:00 a.m., giving you a bit less runway if you’re flying out on the weekend.
+On Sundays, service doesn’t start until around 8:00 a.m., so you’ll likely need another ride if your flight leaves early.

-The last train to SFO leaves at midnight, so late-night travelers should plan ahead too.
+The last train to SFO leaves around midnight, so late-night travelers should plan ahead too.
 To stay in control of your trip, check the BART schedule online before you leave.

-The last BART train to SFO leaves at midnight, so late-night travelers should check the schedule before heading out.
+The last BART train serving SFO leaves around midnight, so late-night travelers should check the live schedule before heading out.

-That way, you’ll catch any service changes and move through the city with confidence, on your own terms.
+That way, you’ll catch any service changes and move through the city with confidence.

 Which Transit Gets You to SFO Before Sunrise?